Rapptz/discord.py/docs/guide/topics/embeds.rst

 ~~~~~~~

 Embeds can also have an author.
-This is a small section of information that appears at the top of the embed,
-it can contain an icon, a name, and a URL, which is opened when the user clicks on the name.
+This is a small section of information that appears at the top of the embed, it can contain an icon, a name, and a URL, which is opened when the user clicks on the name.

 Let's set the author of the embed to "Today's Weather" and link to a Google search of "Weather In San Francisco".
-We'll use the :meth:`my_weather_embed.set_author() <Embed.set_author>` to set these values.
+We'll use :meth:`my_weather_embed.set_author() <Embed.set_author>` to set these values.

 .. code-block:: python3